 “It’s also inconsistent with what other Australian jurisdictions have done — they have adopted a rental deferral system.” – Antonia Mercorella

-Director of Brisbane based Property Management Agency Investarent, Michelle Watt was one of a number of Queensland Real Estate leaders who were disappointed with the initial proposal that expected landlords to take the brunt of pandemic financial pressures.
+Principal / Licensee of Brisbane-based Real Estate Agency, Locate Property, was one of a number of Queensland Real Estate leaders who were disappointed with the initial proposal that expected landlords to take the brunt of pandemic financial pressures.

 “The reality is the vast majority of my clients are Mum and Dad investors, dealing with their own financial pressures and the QLD Government proposal made it seem as though everyone who owned an investment property was a multi-millionaire who could fit the bill of struggling tenants.”

-Mrs Watt who has been overseeing the management of Brisbane properties for 20 years was in initial shock at the disparity between QLD and the rest of the State’s and believed the Federal Government’s directions weren’t followed.
+Ms Wade who has been involved in Brisbane Real Estate for nearly 20 years was in initial shock at the disparity between QLD and the rest of the State and believed the Federal Government’s directions weren’t followed.

-“Obviously through Investarent, we were aware early on of the 6-month moratorium which I had no issue with as we don’t want to see anybody who was struggling go without a home, what the issue was is that unlike every other State the opportunity for the Landlord to come to an arrangement with tenant’s facing COVID related hardships was going to be taken away, in my opinion that was a massive injustice to landlords and my clients whom I care about deeply.”
+“Obviously through Locate Property, we were aware early on of the 6-month moratorium which I had no issue with as we don’t want to see anybody who was struggling go without a home, what the issue was is that, unlike every other State, the opportunity for the Landlord to come to an arrangement with tenant’s facing COVID related hardships was going to be taken away, in my opinion, that was a massive injustice to landlords and my clients whom I care about deeply.”

-As of the 22nd of April an announcement was made that new regulations had been passed, including an emphasis on a tenant – landlord discussion that would be able to come to a suitable arrangement for both parties.
-The major legislative change included a Three-Step criteria that tenants could go through of which if they satisfied they would be able to request a rental reduction.
+On the 22nd of April, an announcement was made that new regulations had been passed, including an emphasis on a tenant-landlord discussion that would be able to come to a suitable arrangement for both parties.
+The major legislative change included Three-Step criteria that tenants could go through of which if they were satisfied they would be able to request a rental reduction.

-- They are unable to work because of travel restriction imposed under health direction prevents them from working or returning home
+They are unable to work because travel restrictions were imposed under health direction prevents them from working or returning home

 Part 2 – Has the tenant suffered a loss of income of 25% or more?